-The SERP feature Visibility trend is an adapted version of the Visibility trend (explainer).
-As there are no ranks per se, but only the property of being “listed” or “not listed” in the SERP feature(s), the explainer filters the keywords where the specific SERP feature is present.
-It then shows what’s going on on two levels:
+The SERP feature Visibility trend is an adapted version of the main Visibility trend explainer.
+As there are no ranks per se, but only the property of being “listed” or “not listed” in the SERP feature(s), we filter the keywords where the specific SERP feature is present.
+Then we display what’s going on in the explainer sidebar on two levels:

-the changes in the listing and in search volumes, at a keyword list level, and their impact on the SERP feature Visibility.
+The changes in the listing and in search volumes, at a keyword list level, and their impact on the SERP feature Visibility.

-The list of keywords with SERP features that registered search volume changes that influenced the Visibility trend, ordered by the impact they had on the metric.
+The list of keywords with SERP features that registered search volume changes that influenced the SERP feature Visibility trend, ordered by their impact on the metric.

-To keep it accurate and relevant, just like the main Visibility metric, the SERP Visibility is computed only with the main keywords, ignoring close variants.
-As the close variants’ search volumes are already included in the main keywords’ ones (that’s how Google Ads reports search volumes), if we’d take them into account we’d distort the value, as we’d duplicate the search volumes in the formula.
+To keep it accurate and relevant, the SERP Visibility is computed only with the main keywords, ignoring close variants, just like the main Visibility metric.
+The close variants’ search volumes are already included in the main keywords' volumes (that’s how Google Ads reports search volumes), so if we took them into account, we’d distort the value (duplicated search volumes in the formula).

-Desktop and mobile have different SERPs, so will show different SERP Visibilities, available through a switch.
-They do show the same search volumes because we don’t split the search volume by device when computing the Visibility metric.
+Despite SERP feature variations between desktop and mobile, you will see the same search volumes in both views because we don’t split the search volume by device when computing the Visibility metric.